California Proposition 213: What It Is and How It Affects Your Car Accident Case

 Employer-Owned Vehicles

 Another exception to Proposition 213 is for employees who are injured while driving a company-owned vehicle that is uninsured.
-In these cases, the employee may still be eligible to recover non-economic damages, as long as they were not personally responsible for the vehicle’s lack of insurance.
+In such a case, the employee may still be eligible to recover non-economic damages as long as they were not personally responsible for the vehicle’s lack of insurance.

 Government Vehicles